Internationalization opportunities abound at St. Ambrose! All it takes is some initiative and planning!

 - Help us to plan International Education Week in the fall and Diversity Fest, My Ambrose Experience, and the International Poetry Reading in the spring.

 - Participate in the Bee Families program, in which you mentor an international student.

 - Volunteer to be an academic advisor for an international student.

-- Provide educational programming for the International Themed Community in West Hall.
+- Provide educational programming for the International Themed Community in McCarthy Hall.

 - Join us for our International Mixer held during the first month of each new semester.